tabisevi-code/Tabina-website/README.md

-Mental Health Matters — Breaking the Stigma

 Access:
 - https://tabisevi-code.github.io/Tabina-website/index.html

 Overview & Audience
 So this website is basically about the stigma around mental health.
 This was inspired by something i said years ago that I regret — I used to think depression wasn’t real until I went through stuff myself.
 It’s me reflecting on that and talking about how people (for example younger me) don’t really understand how serious it can be.
-This site is for anyone who’s ever been told to “just get over it” or who wants to actually understand what others go through.
+This site is for anyone who’s ever been told to “just get over it” or who wants to actually understand what others go through :) .

  Site Map
 - Home (`index.html`) — contains: theme statement, hero, story summary, CTA